WSullivan98/Capstone2_M-A_Customer_Analytics/README.md

 # Using Advanced Customer Analytics to Value a Company

-"The current value of a company is present worth of all its future cash flows"
--1938 John Burr Williams in Theory of Investment value

-"The purpose of business is to create and keep a customer."
-- 1973 Peter Drucker in Management: Tasks, Responsibilities, Practices

 Company valuation traditionally has been calculated two ways
 1. Using a frequentist approach to project historical revenues, growth and cashflow numbers forward then discounting them for todays value of money.